 View the map showing PCI data for Mission streets, as collected by Stantec in 2017.
 This data will be reevaluated periodically as the rate of pavement degradation varies on specific streets over time.

-Paving the Way: Developing the Street Maintenance Program
+Paving the Way: Funding the Street Program

 Learn more about the September 2021 mail ballot election at missionks.org/pavingtheway.

 - Routine minor maintenance by Public Works including pothole patching, asphalt base repair, minor patching/replacement of curb and gutter and sidewalk, street sweeping, cleaning stormwater inlets, etc.

 - Crack Seal

 Each of the treatments the City currently uses are described below.

 Crack seal is usually a first defense against pavement deterioration and is typically done to newer roads with small problem areas.
 Crack sealant is applied to cracks to prevent water and other materials from getting into cracks.
 This is usually performed by Public Works crews.